Howard Markel: The Secret of Life: Rosalind Franklin, James Watson, Francis Crick and the Discovery of DNA’s Double Helix

-Markel's latest book, The Secret of Life: Rosalind Franklin, James Watson, Francis Crick and the Discovery of DNA’s Double Helix, was published by W.W.
+The Secret of Life: Rosalind Franklin, James Watson, Francis Crick and the Discovery of DNA’s Double Helix, was published by W.W.
 Norton and Company in September 2021.
 Audiofile awarded the recorded book version with an October 2021 Earphone Award, The Washington Post named the version as one of the ten best audiobooks in 2021, and both Kirkus Reviews and National Public Radio placed it among its best books of the year list.

+Origin Story: The Trials of Charles Darwin

+Markel's latest book was published by W.W.
+Norton and Company in 1923.
+Applauded in the press, the book was named a New York Times Editor's Choice and The Economist Magazine book of the year.

 The Milbank Quarterly

 From 2013 to 2017, Markel was the editor-in-chief of the Milbank Quarterly, a peer-reviewed public health journal of population health and health policy.

 Academic and popular periodicals

 Markel has also contributed over 500 articles to scholarly publications and popular periodicals.